-Dr. Arnold is an assistant professor of pediatrics in the Division of Neonatal-Perinatal Medicine, an attending neonatologist, and the medical director of the Pediatric Simulation Center, at Texas Children’s Hospital and the Baylor College of Medicine, in Houston, TX.
+Dr. Arnold is a mom of two toddlers, an assistant professor of pediatrics in the Division of Neonatal-Perinatal Medicine, an attending neonatologist, and the medical director of the Pediatric Simulation Center, at Texas Children’s Hospital and the Baylor College of Medicine, in Houston, TX.

 What’s your specialty?
 Neonatal intensive care.
 I work in a Level III NICU as an attending neonatologist.

 What’s your favorite tip for new parents?
 My favorite tip for expectant parents is to create an baby urgent medical plan or BUMP.
 During your pregnancy, talk with your ob-gyn about “plan B”—where you will go if something doesn’t go right.
 It’s good to be prepared.
 No mother wants to anticipate any problems during delivery, but should they occur you want to have a plan to find appropriate medical care.

 My favorite tip for new parents is to learn infant and child CPR.
 It might save your baby’s life.
 You can take a class at a hospital or through the Red Cross.
 Also, a company called Laerdal makes an Infant CPR Anytime kit that you can buy with a blow-up doll and instructions to learn CPR on your own at home.
 The kit costs $34.95 at http://www.laerdal.com.
 You could even invite your friends, family, and caregivers over, and everyone can learn together.
 I love to give these kits as baby shower presents!

 It’s important to know that infant CPR applies to babies younger than one year.
 After your baby turns one, you need to know child CPR, which then applies until a child is around age 12.